Germ 6-14 days

-This Dutch variety is relatively early, has fine color, a small core, and is very juicy and sweet.
-An Amsterdam type, roots are about 6 inches long.
-It makes a fine "baby" carrot due to its high sugar content and rapid coloring, but it is fine for harvesting throughout the season as well.
+Relatively early with fine color, a small core, and is very juicy and sweet.
+An Amsterdam type, roots are about 6” long.
+Makes a good “baby” carrot due to its high sugar content and rapid coloring, but is fine for harvesting throughout the season as well.
 One of the best flavored varieties with a rich sweetness that is especially good raw and for juicing.
-Southern customers say this is the best carrot for growing in that region.
-(200 seeds)
+200 seeds

 Outdoors- Early spring, a few weeks before last frost until mid summer.
 Sow lightly, 1/4” deep, with soil temperature 50-80 degrees.
 The cooler the soil the longer it takes for germination, up to 3 weeks.
 The soil moisture should be maintained regularly until germination.
 Thin to 1-3” apart.